smtcoq/smtcoq/doc/artifact-readme.md

- - `verit` -> applies to Coq goals of type `Prop`: it first calls `prop2bool` on the goal, converting the goal to a term of type `bool`, it then calls the reification tactic `verit_bool` (which applies only to Boolean goals), and it finally converts the goals back to `Prop`, by calling `bool2prop`, it is was not solved.
+ - `verit` -> applies to Coq goals of type `Prop`: it first calls `prop2bool` on the goal, converting the goal to a term of type `bool`, it then calls the reification tactic `verit_bool` (which applies only to Boolean goals), and it finally converts the goals back to `Prop`, by calling `bool2prop`, if it is not solved.

 - `cvc4` -> applies to Coq goals of type `Prop`: